Sabarisha/Cleaning-data---Human-Activity-Recognition-Using-Smartphones-Data-Set/README.md

 ## Repository Information
 This repository contains the following files
-* README.md - Overview of the dataset, repository information explaining about each file, link to zip file containing the original data used and hints to process the original data from UCI to create a new tidy dataset
+* README.md - Overview of the dataset, repository information explaining about each file, link to zip file containing the original data used and hints to process the original data from UCI to create a new tidy dataset with useful information about users' health
 * tidydata.txt - this file contains the newly created tidy dataset
 * run_analysis.R - R script which describes how data was combined and processed into a tidy dataset and written into new file tidydata.txt
 * CodeBook.md - describes contents of dataset tidy.txt (data, variables and all transformations done to the original data to generate tidy dataset)